The iOS 26 Design Guidelines: An Illustrated Guide

 Everything the user should be able to tap on – every button, every slider, every input control – should be at least 44x44 pts in size.

-The only exception where it’s really excusable to break this is text links.
+The most common exception is links that appear inline in text.
 In paragraph text, each line of text will likely be quite a bit shorter than 44pt.
-That means that (a) your links will have tap target of less than 44pt size and (b) if there are links in the same position in two consecutive lines of text, it will be pretty difficult for users to tap them accurately.
+That means that (a) your links will have a tap target of less than 44pt size and (b) if there are links in the same position in two consecutive lines of text, it will be pretty difficult for users to tap them accurately.
 While this can’t always be avoided, it’s worth knowing about this as something to minimize.

 Dark Mode iOS Design Guidelines